 20. “What you are asking for is not possible” means it really is not possible, since they are the materials & process experts.
 From my experience, this is often not true.
 Chinese suppliers often say something is impossible when they have no experience (and willingness to learn) an alternative approach.
 I have heard many gross generalizations such as ‘silicone can’t be painted’, ‘a galvanized metal can’t be coated’, and so on.
 A Google search can often demonstrate the opposite…

 21. “There is 40% of scrap and a lot of rework” means it is really hard to make, and it is normal if they raise their pricing.
 Again, in most cases, what is an immature process in one factory is a very mature process (with defectives under 100 parts per million) in another factory.
 It is often the sign of poor engineering skills.

 What do you think?
-Any other assumptions that come to your mind?
+Any other assumptions about buying from Chinese suppliers that come to your mind?
 Please share them, or ask any questions you may have, by leaving a comment.